 Get Everything in Place

-Remember, a real Christmas tree, especially very large or tall ones, are considerably heavier than artificial trees.
+Remember, a real Christmas tree, especially a very large or tall one, is considerably heavier than artificial trees.

 You want to make sure that you have your protective tree pad, tree stand, tree disposal bag (if you followed my tip), and watering system if you are using one, ready and in place before you try standing up the tree.